 Getting everything straightened out, legally and otherwise, needs to be a top priority.

 Don’t expect to fix everything in a day — or even in a month or a year.
-However, with effective guidance from an experienced law firm like the Law Offices of Michael A. DeMayo, you can make surprisingly rapid progress towards obtaining compensation and rebuilding your life.
+However, with effective guidance from an experienced law firm like DeMayo Law Offices, you can make surprisingly rapid progress towards obtaining compensation and rebuilding your life.
 Get in touch with DeMayo Law for a free consultation.